temenostech/temenos-platform-documentation/docfx_project/home/techguides/access-t24-ud-directories.md

 ## DES - Data Event Streaming

 Please follow the instructions from this [link](http://gva2flare.temenosgroup.com/R19ID/R19ID.htm#../Subsystems/R19TechUG/Content/Integration%20Framework/User%20Guides/DataEventStreaming201902/Data%20Event%20Streaming.htm%3FTocPath%3DUser%2520Guides%7CEnterprise%2520Frameworks%7CIntegration%2520Framework%7CData%2520Event%2520Streaming%7C_____0) to learn how to access the events.

+# User Roles Required
+To be able to perform the above operations the below permissions need to be enabled for your user:

+- CREATE _ USER
+- UPDATE _ USER
+- CREATE _ ENVIRONMENT
+- MANAGE _ ENVIRONMENTS

+To understand what which of the permission does, hover the cursor over the variables and a short description will pop up or click [here](http://documentation.temenos.cloud/home/techguides/user-permissions) to get an overview of the permissions.